How to Make Bulletproof Coffee (Video) | Keto Coffee

 If this is your first time hearing about Bulletproof coffee, then you’re in for a real treat.
-There’s not a recipe on our entire keto diet food blog that Megha and I make more often than this one.
+There’s not a recipe on our entire blog that Megha and I make more often than this one.
 Some people call it keto coffee, fatty coffee, butter coffee etc. You get the picture!
-I’m probably a bigger fan of it than Megha, but we both love starting our day with a nice big cup of Bulletproof Coffee.
+We’re going to show you four of our favorite ways to make this recipe.

-Before we get into the specifics I have to give credit to the creator of this dynamic concoction Dave Asprey.
+Before we get into the specifics, we have to give credit to the creator of this dynamic concoction Dave Asprey.
 He’s created a whole brand around this stuff and his site is worth checking out for more info.
 If you’re a visual learner you can check out the video below of me making a cup of frothy Bulletproof coffee.

 What is Bulletproof Coffee?

 So what is Bulletproof coffee?
 In its purist form, it is a combination of butter, coconut oil OR MCT oil and coffee.
 In recent years, it has devolved into basically being any kind of coffee with lots of fat blended into from a variety of sources like:

 The original, and in my opinion, the best version of Bulletproof coffee is two parts butter to one part MCT oil.
 I find it unnecessary to get too concerned over the intricate details of where your MCT oil is sourced from and whether the cow that produced your butter was milked within the last three days.
 Just get some butter and some MCT oil and you’re good!

 By now you’re probably wondering why we’re putting all of these crazy things in our coffee.
 There’s a number of reasons actually!

 - The biggest reason is energy.
 Not only are you benefiting from the caffeine in the coffee but you’re also getting an energy burst from the MCT oil.
 MCT oil is the fastest absorbed oil you can get your hands on, which makes it the perfect addition to coffee.